 - How do you see yourself and others benefiting from your work in women’s and gender studies during your college career?

 - What are your goals for the future, and how do they reflect your commitment to elevating the status of women?

 - Tell us why you should receive this award and how you would benefit from it.
 Include any factors about your life situation (financial or otherwise) that you would like the committee to consider.

 3. Two Letters of Recommendation: At least one should be from a faculty member.
 The second could be from a professional staff member at SUNY Fredonia or a pertinent supervisor.
-Be sure that letters speak to your qualifications for this scholarship in women’s studies.
+Be sure that letters speak to your qualifications for this scholarship in women’s and gender studies.
 Please have the letters signed across the seal in envelopes, and returned to you to be turned in with your complete application.

 4. Transcript: An unofficial copy from the registrar’s office will suffice.

-History of Jeanette McVicker Women's Studies Scholarship
+History of the Jeanette McVicker Scholarship:

+Dr. Jeanette McVicker began teaching in Fredonia in 1988.
+She, along with a group of Fredonia faculty, was pivotal in reinstating the defunct Women's Studies program in 1996.
 She served as director of the program from 1996 to 2000, ensuring in those important first years that the curriculum reflected the dynamism and rigor of Women's Studies as an interdisciplinary field of academic inquiry.
-She was also a faculty advisor to the Women's Student Union.
+She also served as faculty advisor to the Women's Student Union from 1993 to 2000.